GameMakerDiscord/wind-shader/README.md

 If you run this you will see this (before and after):

 This is closer to what we want, but we need it to be animated.
 This works by shifting the X coordinates in a cosine wave shape.
 This makes a nice ripple.
 You can adjust the frequency by changing the first 30.0 and adjust the amplitude by changing the second 30.0.
-We'll come back to this at the end of the tutorial
+We'll come back to this at the end of the tutorial.

+&nbsp;

 <h3 align="center">Animating</h3>